The Programs webpage lists all graduate programs offered, links to departmental websites, and contact information for each program.

 UNC Charlotte has numerous avenues for graduate students to pursue financial opportunities in funding their education.
 Please start with the Graduate School's Funding web pages to learn more about these opportunities.
 We also encourage you to talk with your graduate program director for funding opportunities found within their College or department.

 While many graduate students live off campus in nearby apartments, condominiums and houses, the university does provide limited housing on campus for graduate students.
-Our campus is also linked to "Uptown" Charlotte through Light-Rail train making the entire metro area easily accessible to students living off campus.
+Our campus is also linked to Uptown Charlotte through Light-Rail train making the entire metro area easily accessible to students living off campus.
 View a map of Charlotte.

 While policies differ from program to program, most will accept up to six credits of coursework taken from a college or university accredited by an accepted accrediting body.
 See the Graduate Catalog Glossary for a list of accrediting bodies.
 Please refer to the Graduate Catalog for more information, and consult with your graduate program director.

 No, once you submit your application you cannot make changes to it.
-The transcript can be emailed to email@example.com.
-A final, official transcript showing proof of the bachelor's degree is only required if you are admitted.
+The transcript can be emailed to firstname.lastname@example.org.
+A final, official transcript showing proof of the bachelor's degree is required only if you are admitted.

 If your recommender has not received an email with a subject line of UNC Charlotte Graduate School Recommendation Request, please ask them to check their spam or junk folders.
 If the email is not there, the email domain may have filters in place blocking our email.
 Your recommender may contact their IT department to request the email be approved through their firewalls.
 Another option is to have your recommender provide an alternate email address you can enter in your application.
 If your recommender has further questions, please ask them to email us directly at email@example.com.